cocktailscooking/cocktailscooking.github.io/_posts/2021-01-14-compound-garlic-butter.md

 prep_time: 1M
 cook_time: 10M
 total_time: 20M
----

-## Cooking Instructions
+instructions:
 - Add butter and whole garlic cloves to sauce pot and set to low-medium heat
 - Melt butter completely and let simmer for about 15 minutes.
 Swirling often.
 - Butter should be cooked through with a smooth texture.
 If they have a bit of caramelization, bonus flavor.
 - Remove from heat and pour into the chilled bowl.
 Stir garlic butter until it begins to turn into a paste.
 - Remove garlic from the butter and mash garlic until it reaches a thick pastey texture.
 - Add garlic paste to the butter and mix until ingredients are fully incorporated.
 - The garlic butter should now be cool enough to transfer into the storage containers.
 Be sure to store them in a temperature-controlled location.
+---

-## Suggested Uses
+### Suggested Uses

 - Garlic bread
 - Anywhere Garlic or butter is required. (everywhere)